-If others’ concerns hold any sort of validity, agree with it and understand it.
+If others’ concerns hold any sort of validity, agree with their valid points and thoroughly attempt to understand how you can improve.
 Ignore other blank aspects of people’s arguments, such as the fact that they’re inconsistent with their complaints.
-Ignore any emotional attacks tagged onto semi-valid arguments that you hear, and ignore any forms of verbal malice aimed toward you.
+Ignore any emotional attacks tagged onto semi-valid arguments that you hear, and ignore any forms of verbal malice aimed at simply making you feel worse.
 An emotional and malicious challenge is akin to a kamikaze plot, in that your opponent is trying to pull both of you into an emotional or physical altercation.

 Recognizing When Blank Arguments Come Your Way

 To limit being seen as a pushover, attack the logical points and ignore any statements which are serving to coerce you into a confrontation.
-Acknowledge points which ring true, address them the best way you can, and be the antiseptic of confrontation.
-Should the points all become confrontational, like the homeless person yelling, we would advise retreating almost every time.
+Analyse how much of a person’s issue with you comes from an objectively legitimate place and how much can be explained away.
+Acknowledge points which ring true, address them the best way you can, and be the antiseptic of emotional confrontation.
+Should the points all become confrontational, like the random individual yelling obscenities at you, it is advisable to retreat and let them “win” almost every time.

 - Why You Should Be Very Careful Labeling Anything As Right or True